 A person who uses Delta-8-THC (or other THC products) between two and four times per week may have detectable THC in their urine for up to 3 weeks afterwards.
 Those who use THC daily may test positive for 1-2 months, sometimes even longer.

 Many people try to seek out ways to cut corners to avoid testing positive after THC use.
-Understand that the best way to avoid a positive THC drug test result is to abstain from THC use entirely.
+Understand that the best way to avoid a positive THC drug test result is to abstain from THC use entirely, and abstaining is always a good idea if you are subject to random or unexpected drug tests.

 There are various detox beverages and other detox systems on the market that promise to help you pass a drug test even after recent THC use.
 Still, relying on these detox kits may come at a risk.
 There is no way to be sure that you can remove all THC or THC metabolites from your body except through its own natural elimination methods, which take time.

-Still, there are a few things you can do to help avoid any surprising drug test results:
+Still, there are a few things you can do to help avoid any surprising test results:

 Comments will be approved before showing up.